rdf-connect/Tutorial-ISWC2025/content/description.md

 (TODO: or Java?), a translation component using a Python-based ML model, a SHACL validation step using the shacl-validator in JavaScript, and a triple store publisher.
-While the example incorporates components such as translation or SHACL validation, these are used only to demonstrate _RDF Connect_’s capabilities and flexibility -- not to teach those techniques themselves.
+While the example incorporates components such as translation or SHACL validation, these are used only to demonstrate _RDF-Connect_’s capabilities and flexibility -- not to teach those techniques themselves.

 Based on that, the expected outcome will be a functional pipeline created by the participants that integrates both existing and custom components within the RDF-Connect framework.